ericguan04/semaforr_ros2/src/social_context/social_context/pose_estimation/README.md

 ## Overview

-Currently, the pose estimation system consists of a node for 3D pose localization (estimating the 3D coordinates of different poses in the environment), and 2D pose detection (using OpenPose to detect pose information in the camera's view):
+Currently, the pose estimation system consists of an OpenPose node for 2D pose detection (using OpenPose to detect pose information in the camera's view):

-**Primary Component (Recommended):**
-- **3D Pose Localizer (MediaPipe)**: Processes live camera data and directly outputs 3D human poses using Google's MediaPipe library.
-Provides real-world coordinates in meters.

 **Alternative Component:**
 - **OpenPose Node**: Processes camera images and detects detailed 2D human body keypoints using OpenPose.
 Useful for downstream tasks.